marko-604/Emotion-Recognition/README.md

 # LLM Powered Emotion Classification Using Custom & ResNet-50 Models

 ## Overview
 This project focuses on classifying human emotions using deep learning techniques.
 Initially, multiple custom CNN architectures were developed and tested before transitioning to a pre-trained ResNet-50 model for improved accuracy.
 The model is trained on a dataset of facial expressions categorized into seven classes.
-Additionally, an integrated LLM (Mistral via Ollama) is used to analyze and interpret detected emotions in after process completion, allowing deep behavioral insights.
+Additionally, an integrated LLM (Mistral via Ollama) is used to analyze and interpret detected emotions in after process completion, allowing deep behavioural insights.

 ## Dataset
 The dataset consists of images categorized into the following seven emotions: